revolutionize.School

 Everyone's a student.

-It's time to give away what you know and learn something know.
+It's time to give away what you know and learn something new.

 The Future of Education

-The potential to truly revolutionize education exists in the potential to profoundly improve the learning experience through competently designed, intilligent instructional material.
+The potential to truly revolutionize education exists in the potential to profoundly improve the learning experience through competently designed, intelligent instructional material.

 By "profound", consider this: the first lesson for the lrn software takes an entire semester of state university's Intro to Python Scripting and puts it most appropriately into one single lesson that you can do and understand completely in an hour.